COAST & COUNTRY

 Brixham is an historic fishing port with a picturesque harbour and beautiful beaches.
-You can see it across the bay from the tower.
-Like Dartmouth it can be reached by ferry but is an easy drive. https://www.englishriviera.co.uk/explore/brixham-p1296653
+Like Dartmouth it can be reached by ferry but is an easy drive from Torquay along the coast.

 Western Lady Ferry Service to Brixham

 The best way to get to Brixham is the ferry.
 This 35-minute trip across the bay sails right into the heart of Brixham’s picturesque harbour.
 Current prices are £2 single or £3.50 return per person.

 Ferries run from April until the end of October.
 Catch them from Torquay’s North Quay (next to the bridge crossing the harbour).
 Tickets are sold at the Western Lady ticket kiosk at Vaughn Parade Torquay.
 Ensure you get on the right boat as other boat trips use this quay.
 Allow extra time in the Summer because there will be queues.
 For a full timetable and more information click on the button below.